Helen Levy, Ph.D.

 - Ph.D., Economics, Princeton University, 1998

 - B.A., Mathematics & History, Yale University, 1991

 Research Interests & Projects

 - Dr. Levy's research interests include the causes and consequences of lacking health insurance, evaluation of public health insurance programs, and the role of health literacy in explaining disparities in health outcomes.
-She is a co-Investigator on the Health and Retirement Study, a long-running longitudinal study of health and economic dynamics at older ages.
-She is currently the recipient of a Career Development Award (K01) from the National Institute on Aging to study health literacy and health disparities among the elderly.
+She is an Associate Director on the Health and Retirement Study, a long-running longitudinal study of health and economic dynamics at older ages.

 - American Economic Association

 - American Society of Health Economists